Swifties: Gaylor

 Gaylor is a conspiracy theory that claims Swift is secretly gay.
 A small faction of Swifties, who call themselves "Gaylors", support and promote the theory, believing that Swift hints at her queerness through her music and lifestyle, although she has stated she is "not part of" the LGBTQ community but rather an ally.
 Some Gaylors specifically ship Swift with Karlie Kloss, Dianna Agron, or both, claiming Swift dated them in the past.
 Most Swifties criticize Gaylor theories as far-fetched, malicious, and disrespectful to Swift.
 Journalists likewise dismiss it as an invasive and baseless conspiracy theory.

 Gaylors have alleged that a number of songs released by Swift confirm her romantic interest in women and that she was romantically involved with actresses Emma Stone and Cara Delevingne as well.
 They claimed that Swift's 2023 song "When Emma Falls in Love" is an acknowledgement of her relationship with Stone although Swift and Stone have only referred to each other as close friends in the media.
 However, the majority of Swifties consider the past relationship between Stone and actor Andrew Garfield as the inspiration for the song.

 In the album prologue to 1989 (Taylor's Version), Swift acknowledged that her female friendships have been sexualized like the tabloid media coverage of her male acquaintances.
 A January 2024 opinion article by writer Anna Marks, published in The New York Times, speculated that Swift is a closeted queer person based on Marks' perceptions of Swift's lyrics and aesthetics, drawing criticism from Swifties and other readers.
 Subsequently, CNN Business reported that Swift's personnel found the article "invasive, untrue and inappropriate".

-Academic study
+Academia

 Swifties have been the subject of journalistic and academic interest, studied for their social capital, consumerist characteristics and interpersonal relationships.
 Their "prolific content creation, digital savvy, organizing capacity, and sometimes vicious online behaviors" are also subjects of study, as per Internet culture researchers Cristina López and Avneesh Chandra.
 Donovan distinguished "Taylor Swift fans" from Swifties, opining that the latter are a subculture characterized by collective effervescence, unlike other fanbases.
 Some linguists termed the Swifties' fan-coded, lyrics-based language a "fanilect".
 A 2023 network map published by López and Chandra divided Swifties into six distinct factions based on online interactions and topics of discussion.
 A 2024 qualitative study of Indonesian Swifties claimed that the parasocial interaction with Swift and the interactions between Swifties satiates the fans' "social media gratifications for entertainment, social interactions, and information-seeking."
 Various universities also host fan clubs dedicated to Swift.